tannerdolby/metagen-docs/src/index.md

 ### Liquid Usage

 If you would like to use Liquid (which is the default templating engine in Eleventy).
-Then utilize the following syntax, to turn shortcodes like this:
+Then utilize the following syntax by passing the shortcode an object containing the expected fields.

+Note: You can also pass an object from global data or frontmatter to `metagen` in Nunjucks like shown below.

 {% raw %}
 ```liquid